Education Tax Credits and 1098-T

 Helpful information can be found at the following websites:

 The 1098-T is a federal tax form that details what was paid or billed to the school for the calendar year.
 It is used to help determine whether you are eligible for certain US federal tax deductions and/or tax credits for your educational expenses.

-1098-T forms are mailed to eligible students by January 31, each year and may also be accessed electronically in CASHNet.
-Please note: not all students are eligible to receive a 1098-T. You may set up authorized user access to CASHNet.
-Further information on setting up an authorized user is located at Manage Your Student Account.
+1098-T forms are mailed to eligible students by January 31 each year and may also be accessed electronically in Transact.
+Please note: not all students are eligible to receive a 1098-T. You may set up Payer access to Transact.
+Further information on setting up a Payer is located at Manage Your Student Account.

 - If the total grants and scholarships for the calendar year are more than the total of tuition and applicable fees then you may not be eligible for a 1098-T form.

 - International Students are not eligible for a 1098-T form.